This program provides post-master's training for helping professionals in the fields of counseling, social work, corrections, and education.

 Where: Dixon University Center in Harrisburg, PA

-Here's what our current and past students have to say about Introduction to Complex/Developmental Trauma:
+Here's what our current and past students have to say about their coursework in Complex/Developmental Trauma:

 "It's been a long time since I learned material so impactful."